rly0nheart/searchcode-python/README.md

 Queries the code index and returns at most 100 results.

+> [!TIP]
 All filters supported by searchcode are available.
 These include `sources`, `languages` and `lines_of_code`.
-These work in the same way that the main page works.

-> See the examples below for how to use these.
+These work in the same way that the main page works; See the examples below for how to use them.

+> [!TIP]
+To fetch all results for a given query, keep incrementing the `page` parameter until you get a page with an empty results list.

 > [!IMPORTANT]
 If the results list is empty, then this indicates that you have reached the end of the available results.

-> [!TIP]
-To fetch all results for a given query, keep incrementing the `page` parameter until you get a page with an empty results list.

 ### Example (Without Filters):